rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   *The Continuum of Inductive Methods* [^Carnap1952a]
     -   "The aim of inductive logic" [^Carnap1966a]
     -   "Notes on probability and induction" [^Carnap1973]
     -   French, C.F.
-(2015). [*Philosophy as Conceptual Engineering: Inductive Logic in Rudolf Carnap’s Scientiﬁc Philosophy*](https://web.archive.org/web/20170810180750id_/https://philpapers.org/archive/FREPAC-7.pdf). [^French2015]
+(2015). [*Philosophy as Conceptual Engineering: Inductive Logic in Rudolf Carnap’s Scientific Philosophy*](https://web.archive.org/web/20170810180750id_/https://philpapers.org/archive/FREPAC-7.pdf). [^French2015]
     -   Chalmers, D.J.
 (2020).
 [What is conceptual engineering and what should it be?](https://www.tandfonline.com/doi/abs/10.1080/0020174X.2020.1817141). [^Chalmers2020a]
     -   Isaac, M.G. & Koch, S. (2022).
 [Foundational issues in conceptual engineering: Introduction and overview](https://www.tandfonline.com/doi/full/10.1080/0020174X.2022.2028230). [^Isaac2022]
 -   Reichenbach